-The DPS Padding Delay field indicates the minimum MAC padding duration that is required by a DPS STA in an ICF to cause the STA to transition from the lower capability mode to the higher capability mode and is calculated as defined in 37.20 (Padding for an ICF).
-The DPS Padding Delay field contains an unsigned integer, in TBD units, that indicates a delay between 0 and TBD µs.
+The DPS Padding Delay field indicates the minimum MAC padding duration that is required by a DPS STA in an ICF to cause the STA to transition from the lower capability mode to the higher capability mode(#2939).
+The DPS Padding Delay field is in units of 4 µs (#2643, 1040) (#2643, 1040).
+Values greater than 63 are reserved.

-[TBD] The DPS Transition Delay field indicates the minimum amount of time required by a DPS STA to transition from the higher capability mode to the lower capability mode.
-The DPS Transition Delay field contains an unsigned integer, in TBD units, that indicates a delay between 0 and TBD µs.
+The DPS Transition Delay field indicates the amount of time required by a DPS STA to transition from the higher capability mode to the lower capability mode.
+The DPS Transition Delay field is in units of 4 µs.
+Values greater than 63 are reserved. (#2647)